 Things To Do

 Berlin is large and spread out and does not really have a centre, basically due to it’s divided past.
 However getting around is straight forward, there is an efficient and more importantly, easy to use public transport system.
 The ticket machines at the stations have an English language option.
 To find out more about getting around and to check the current fares visit Public Transport in Berlin.
+Berlin is a photographers dream, so have your camera at the ready and before you go check out the best places to take photos in Berlin to save time.

 The Brandenburg Gate